PhilChodrow/PIC16A/syllabus.md

 If you have concerns about your grades, general understanding, or ability to keep up in the course, you should initiate a conversation with me.
 We will set up a separate meeting to make sure you have the resources you need to succeed in PIC16A.

-## Advice and Recommendation Letters

-I am always happy to talk with you about your future plans, including internships, REUs, and graduate school applications.
-You are also always welcome to ask me to write a recommendation letter supporting your applications.
-Please keep in mind that I can write stronger letters for students whom I see more frequently, such as in Live Lecture or OH.

 ## Screen Reader Accessibility